| | | | Cockpit Guide | |

 UI for managing the list of NTP servers.
 In some cases use of

-can cause the timedated
+ntpd can cause the timedated daemon to

 behave inconsistently with regards to time synchronization.